 A feed reader should include the Accept-Encoding: gzip, deflate request header to announce support for gzip and deflate compression methods.
 (Bonus points for reading up on and implementing support for newer and more efficient compression methods too!)
 Likewise, a server announces support by sending the Vary: Accept-Encoding response header with every response.

 When a server sees a response with an encoding it supports (like gzip), it should apply that compression format to the response body (not the headers), set the Content-Encoding: gzip header, and process the request as normal.
-Most modern webservers will perform this automatically by default (or with a little configuration).
-There is likely very little need to change anything in an application.
+Most modern web servers will perform this automatically by default (or with a little configuration).
+There’s likely very little need to change anything in an application.

 When pulling a feed for updates, there will quite often not be any new entries available.
 Rather than transferring the full contents of the feed again, the feed reader and server can agree that the version of the feed that the feed reader have already got stored is still good enough and abort the transfer.
 This is achieved using a method called cache revalidation.